Critical thinking training: from basics to reliable strategies you can use

 Ikea effect – people place disproportionately high value on things they partially created.

 Loss aversion – tendency to prefer avoiding losses to acquiring equivalent gains.
-Better not to lose 5$ than to find 5$.
+We preffer not to lose 5 dollars than to find 5 dollars.

-We store memories differently based on how they were experienced.
-We reduce events and lists to their key elements.
+We store memories in different ways based on how we experienced them.
+We reduce events and lists to their basic elements.

-Digital amnesia – tendency to forget information that can be found readily online
+Digital amnesia – we have the tendency to forget the information that we can find readily online

 Modality effect – when a list is presented verbally we have the tendency to remember the last items